 • I will not purchase any financial instrument I do not understand.

-- I will ignore money managers or others selling products rather than advice.
+• I will ignore those who sell products rather than provide advice.

 Quarterly Review of Capital Markets

 Recent Market Statistics